ISI FLORENCE IS SCHEDULED TO REOPEN FOR THE 2021 SUMMER SESSION

 STUDENT TRAVEL TO ITALY AND ENTRY

-Should travel restrictions still be in place at the start of the spring semester, ISI Abroad will provide a checklist of the documents required and the policies and procedures to follow prior to departure and upon arrival.
+Should travel restrictions still be in place at the start of the summer session, ISI Abroad will provide a checklist of the documents required and the policies and procedures to follow prior to departure and upon arrival.
 No study visa will be required.
 Currently, the documents that students should present upon arrival include:

 - Self-Declaration Letter (required)